 |I am an Assistant Professor (Akademischer Rat) at Leibniz University Hannover’s Institute of Macroeconomics.
 I am also an Affiliated Researcher at Maastricht University and United Nations University’s Maastricht Economic and Social Research Institute on Innovation and Technology (UNU-MERIT), affiliated with the AidData Research Consortium and with the RTG 1723 Research Training Group Globalization and Development (GlaD) at the Universities of Göttingen and Hannover.

 My research is broadly situated in applied econometrics, development economics, and political economy.
-Within those fields I’m interested in almost anything involving geospatial data, but particularly economic growth, the political economy of crises, the effects of institutions on different aspects of development, and studying poverty/ inequality around the world.
+Within those fields I’m interested in almost anything involving geospatial data, but particularly economic growth, the political economy of ethnicity, the effects of institutions on different aspects of development, and studying poverty/ inequality around the world.

 The German Science Foundation (DFG) recently funded a large and exciting project called “Shining (New) Light on Regional Inequality, Convergence and Development”.
 You can learn more about the project, our partners and output at www.lightinequality.com.